kyma-project/test-infra/prow/images/kyma-cluster-infra/README.md

 This folder contains the image with tools useful for managing Kyma clusters, for example for provisioning.

 The image consists of:
+- Go
+- Dep
-- go
+- Helm
-- dep
+- Gcloud
-- helm
+- Docker

 ## Installation